mattpoggi/mono-uncertainty/README.md

 * `--custom_scale`: custom scale factor
 * `--qual`: save qualitative maps for visualization

 Results are saved in `--output_dir/raw` and are ready for evaluation.
-Qualitatives are save in `--output_dir/qual`.
+Qualitatives are saved in `--output_dir/qual`.

 ### Run evaluation